voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 ▸ **isMuted**(): `Promise`<`boolean`\>

-Gets the current mute state of the participant.
+Gets the current mute state of the local participant.

 #### Returns

 `Promise`<`boolean`\>

-Information if the local participant is muted.

 ___